 Preheat the oven to 350 degrees.

-2. Toss sliced rhubarb and strawberries with fresh-squeezed orange juice (be sure to zest the orange, for the biscuits,before juicing) vanila, tapioca and brown sugar.
+2. Make the filling.
+Toss sliced rhubarb and strawberries with fresh-squeezed orange juice (be sure to zest the orange and save for the topping before juicing), vanilla, tapioca, and brown sugar.
 Use a bowl or do this right in the buttered baking dish.
 Set aside while making the topping.

-3. In a bowl mix together whole wheat pastry flour, corn flour, brown sugar, baking powder, salt, and orange zest.
-Cut butter chunks in with a pastry cutter, until butter somewhat resembles peas.
+3. Topping.
+In a large bowl, mix together whole wheat pastry flour, corn flour, brown sugar, baking powder, salt, and orange zest.
+Cut butter chunks in with a pastry cutter, until butter somewhat resembles peas, mixing.

-4. In a separate bowl whisk together milk and egg.
-Pour into flour mixture along with crystallized ginger and mix until just combined.
+4. In a medium bowl, whisk together milk and egg.
+Pour this into the flour mixture along with crystallized ginger and mix until just combined.

-5. Spread over the filling.
+5. Combine.
+Spread topping over the filling.
 I find this easiest to just crumble in with my hands.
 The mixture is moist.

-6. Bake at 350 degrees for 35 minutes.
+6. Bake at 350 degrees for 35 minutes or until bubbling and golden.
 Best if left to cool 30 minutes before serving.

 Nutrition